Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 * If files contain personal data, it is essential to understand the location of the physical servers of the cloud storage and ensure this complies with regulations such as GDPR or those of the institution.
 * Consider who might have access to the data and how access rights are administered.
 * Check the privacy policy carefully to make sure the files cannot be used in any way by the cloud storage company.
-* Some cloud storage providers charge not only for the data storage, but also for the number of files, copying data to and from the storage, as well as listing files (known as objects in cloud storage - see below).
+* Some cloud storage providers charge not only for the data storage, but also for the number of files, copying data to and from the storage, as well as listing files.
 It is important to think about how this could impact on costs.
 * Some providers provide different levels of storage: consider immediate access to data is required, or if slightly slower access, sometimes known as "cold storage", would be sufficient.
 The latter is often a low-cost option and good for long-term backups of data that are not actively being worked on.
 * For managed systems, make sure that backups are done regularly.
 * For unmanaged systems, some understanding of the system will be needed to copy and access files, change access rights and verify data.
 Many systems require the use of command-line tools such as ``rclone`` [@craig-woodRclone2014].